Skip to main content

 Benefits like allowing people to attend wellness programming on the clock or encouraging managers to support their employees in attending sessions and webinars show you care.

 “When we run a program, we always look for a way to incorporate more than education,” Hutchens adds.
 “If someone wants to know how to lose weight, they can Google it.
-Our goal is to support patients in understanding how they can make the changes to support a healthy lifestyle that works for them.
+Our goal is to support patients in understanding how they can make the changes to support healthy weight loss goals.
 After the 4, 8 or 12 weeks are up, we show them how Marathon Health can continue to support them beyond the initial program.”

 Success with employee wellness programs takes a true partnership, no matter who you choose to work with.
 “It’s not only Marathon’s responsibility, but also the client’s responsibility as well to partner with each other to support the wellness or the betterment of their population,” Isom says.

-To create a seamless approach for clients, Isom says Marathon Health works on a marketing and engagement strategy to get employees to participate in workplace wellness programming.
-The Marathon Health model of primary care paired with health coaching and wellness initiatives provides an integrated approach to healthy living.
+To create a seamless approach for clients, Isom says Marathon Health works on an employee communications plan to increase engagement in workplace wellness programming.

 “Your provider knows when you’re participating in a program so they can help support and encourage you,” Hutchens says.
 “It’s not all these individual silos that we’re putting on the patient to manage.
 It’s saying, ‘We’re coming alongside you as a team in this journey to support you.’
 How we bring it all together is what really makes a difference.”